garvitgupta08/5-stage-pipelined-RISCV-processor/README.md

 # Features
 1. It has 5 pipeline stages i.e. fetch phase, decode phase, execute phase, memory and writeback phase.
-2. Instructions which are implemented are: \n
+2. Instructions which are implemented are:
                a.
 Arithmetic and logical instructions: AND, OR, ADD, SUB, ADDI
                b.
 Control flow instructions: BEQ
                c.
 Load and store instructions: LW, SW